isabella232/primetime.en/help/programming/browser-tvsdk-2.4/getting-started/c-psdk-browser-tvsdk-2.4-browserify/t-psdk-browser-tvsdk-2.4-create-browserify-with-uif.md

 uuid: 544fd872-5ca1-417d-8aab-69613caada0e
 ---

-# Create a Browserify-compatible player using the UI-Framework{#create-a-browserify-compatible-player-using-the-ui-framework}
+# Create a Browserify-compatible player using the UI-Framework {#create-a-browserify-compatible-player-using-the-ui-framework}

 Use the Browserify library files provided by Browser TVSDK in your app to create a Browserify-compatible player using the UI-Framework.